Landing Pages 101

 And because they’re so important, we thought it’d be interesting to explore the topic and share some of our expertise on landing pages.

-As CrakRevenue affiliates, you have the advantage of having access to some great tried and tested landing pages like Exposed Webcams and FreeCamsExposed.
-After experiencing their efficiency first hand, some of you might want to put your design skills to good use and start creating your own landing pages!
+As CrakRevenue affiliates, you have the advantage of having access to some great tried and tested in-house landing pages.
+After experiencing their efficiency first-hand, some of you might want to put your design skills to good use and start creating your own landing pages!

 Better sales funnel?
-More targeted, more personalised campaigns?
+More targeted, more personalized campaigns?

 Let’s get started!